lepperm/Learning-Log/_includes/blog-todo.md

 - [ ] Greatly improve accessibility
 - [ ] Some way to distinguish between different groupings of topics within blog posts.
   - Alternating background shading behind paragraphs (like excel tables)?
 Horizontal rules?
 Extra headers?
 Possibly mock up some variants and take a poll from readers
+- [ ] Server push notifications to PWA on new content

 **Brainstorming**
 - [ ] A configurable floating TOC element